- Media Content

 - Specific Area

 - Ph.D.
-Funding from Swedish Research School of Management and Information Technology (MIT)
+Funding for Research in IT Management from Swedish Research School of Management and Information Technology (MIT)

 Two papers which I have co-written was presented at the The 18th Nordic Conference of Computational Linguistics, Riga, Latvia, May 11–13, 2011.
 The conference started out as focusing on NLP for the Nordic languages but now attracts participants from a … Continue reading